 Your word must become your law.
 In other words, the promises you make to yourself you must keep.
 Promises kept help you create consistency, and you need consistency to build a healthy self-image.

 Consistency is important when it comes to building a healthy self-image because a healthy self-image is not something that suddenly fluctuates with the changing winds/opinions.
 It is something that is steady and steadfast.
 I’m of course not suggesting that your self-image doesn’t change over time.
-Of course it does.
+Of course, it does.
 You certainly don’t see yourself the same way today as you saw yourself years ago.
 In fact, you might see yourself very differently in a variety of roles and/or situations.
-Your self-image is therefore fluid, however it requires consistency and consistency comes from your ability to keep your word to follow through and do things a certain way.
+Your self-image is, therefore, fluid, however, it requires consistency and consistency come from your ability to keep your word to follow through and do things a certain way.